- Robert Siegel

 The central question of Big Fan is what happens to someone when they’re betrayed by their hero?
 Most of us would find a new hero.
 Not Paul.
 He resolves to claim amnesia, even if it troubles him so.
 Paul’s sleazy lawyer brother wants to sue Bishop for millions, but Paul refuses, not wanting to harm the integrity of the player nor negatively influence the outcome of future games.
 For Paul, being a fan is his entire existence; it’s self-sacrificial.
 Much of the movie is spent with Paul realizing this truth though several long sequences where we do nothing but watch Oswalt walk down the road pensively, or ride the bus pensively, or sit in his room pensively.
 Introspection only works in movies to a point, and then it becomes boring.

 Slowly, Paul’s world is challenged.
 He has confrontations with his family, where ultimately he chooses the Giants over them.
 He loses everything for the sake of his fandom.
 But somehow, it doesn’t feel like he loses enough.
-The audience never feels as though Paul has sacrificed anything, because Siegel makes it so abundantly clear early in the film that Paul despises his family.
-If only Siegel would have made better use of Sal… Paul brags to Sal that his on-air monologues just come to him, and Sal envies him, wishing he could rant like that.
+The audience never feels as though Paul has sacrificed anything, because Siegel makes it so abundantly clear early that Paul despises his family.
+If only Siegel would have made better use of Sal.
+Paul brags to Sal that his on-air monologues just come to him, and Sal envies him, wishing he could rant like that.
 It would have been interesting, since we’re watching Paul crumble anyway, to see what Sal would’ve done if he found out about Paul writing his speeches in advance.
-Alas, Sal and Paul remain ever the stable friends—their only argument concerns root beer.
+Alas, Sal and Paul remain ever-stable friends—their only argument concerns root beer.

 We can imagine that people like Paul exist out there, so that aspect of the story seems believable.
 There are, however, some common sense issues that make the story hard to believe: The police say that there were no witnesses against Bishop, so they need Paul’s testimony, otherwise charges will be dropped.
 Though Paul says he doesn’t remember what happened, the movie never acknowledges Sal’s presence at the night club.
 Did the police talk to him?
 Is he covering up too?
 The point is never addressed, as though Sal was never there, except he was, and the movie never explains how he avoided giving his eyewitness account.
 This is very distracting—a major plot hole.
 A number of head-scratching points of logic like this arise, but by the ending, we realize the whole movie was a setup to purvey an elaborate practical joke.